vnnguyendung/todo-fof-example/README.txt

 cd ..

 You will find a com_todo-****.zip file inside the todo-fof-example/release directory.
 Awesome!
 You can now install it on your Joomla!
-2.5 or later web site.
-Yes, com_todo is for Joomla!
-2.5+ only even though FOF currently also supports Joomla!
-1.5.
-Sorry, but Joomla!
-1.5 is practically dead!
+3.2 or later web site.

 I found a bug / have a suggestion / whatever.
 ================================================================================